top of page

 Research Focus and Specialization: Serious Games and Gamification Methods

-Clicked during my Ph.D. title defense at University of Genoa, Italy
+Picture from my Ph.D. title defense at the University of Genoa, Italy

 M.S. in Artificial Intelligence

 Heriot-Watt University, Edinburgh, United Kingdom

 Research Focus and Specialization: Human-Robot Interaction and Behavioural Models

 I completed my M.S. in Artificial Intelligence at Heriot-Watt University, U.K.

 For the master's dissertation project, I was involved in the development of a Human-Robot Interaction system using the NAO Torso Humanoid robot.
 The theme of this project was to incorporate a multimodal interaction(speech and vision) system in the robot and facilitate the robot to handle interaction with two human participants.
 I developed two prototypes in this research, the former one was equipped with speech recognition and face detection modules and the latter one was just equipped with a speech recognition module.
 The final aim was to compare these two systems with test users to understand the impact of multiple inputs for a humanoid robot.
 For this research project, I was awarded the "Best Poster prize for the most innovative project in MSc Cohort" by the Mathematical and Computer Sciences(MACS) department at the Heriot-Watt University.

 Received the Best Poster prize from Abelon Systems Limited, Edinburgh, U.K. for my research project in Masters